-Rescue and Safety Director - An emergency medical technician (EMT), or local equivalent (or higher), shall serve as the Race Medical Rescue and Safety Director - (Note: This is a minimum standard.)
+Rescue and Safety Director - An emergency medical technician (EMT), or local equivalent (or higher), shall serve as the Rescue and Safety Director - (Note: This is a minimum standard.)

-- 2.2.2 Emergency Rescue Personnel A minimum of 8 (eight) experienced and certified underwater dive/rescue personnel, appropriately equipped for course placement at the direction of the event referee.
-A minimum of fifteen (15) personnel that are scuba certified to rescue diver or above and EMT certification or above (PADI, NAUI, PSD, or equivalent) with experience in public safety under emergency conditions and trained in offshore powerboat safety, vetted by the safety and rescue director shall only be considered for safety staffing.
+- 2.2.2 Emergency Rescue Personnel A minimum of fifteen (15) personnel that are scuba certified to rescue diver or above and EMT certification or above (PADI, NAUI, PSD, or equivalent) with experience in public safety under emergency conditions and trained in offshore powerboat safety, vetted by the safety and rescue director shall only be considered for safety staffing.
 Each member will have the appropriate equipment (see addendum A) for use in an emergency for an on-water event.
 The Safety and Rescue Director will be responsible for staffing. - 2.2.3 Annual Skills Assessment An annual skills assessment must be performed by designated rescue personnel.
 The skills assessment will be performed as developed by the safety subcommittee of the ORC.
-All rescue personnel must complete and pass the skills assessment to serve in rescue capacity. - 2.2.3 Emergency Medical Personnel A minimum of six (6) EMTs, and/or RNs, and/or Paramedics assigned for the Pre-Race Morning Physicals.
-All personnel are required to report to the posted location 30 minutes prior to the posted time of the physicals.
+All rescue personnel must complete and pass the skills assessment to serve in rescue capacity.